 What is ICT?

-Ok, so it might sound a little complicated, but if you enjoy browsing the Internet, happen to own a smartphone or often spend time watching digital television, you’ve already got a pretty good handle on the types of technology ICT covers.
-Furthermore, if you’ve ever talked to someone on Skype, or sent an email or text rather than a letter, then you’ve probably also got some idea of how modern technology has changed the way we interact with each other - especially if you remember the days when a text message seemed high tech!
+Ok, so it might sound a little complicated, but if you enjoy browsing the internet, happen to own a smartphone or often spend time watching digital television, you’ve already got a pretty good handle on the types of technology ICT covers.
+Furthermore, if you’ve ever talked to someone on Skype or WhatsApp, or sent an email or text rather than a letter, then you’ve probably also got some idea of how modern technology has changed the way we interact with each other - especially if you remember the days when a text message seemed high tech!

 Hold on a sec...
-IT, Computer Science and ICT are the same thing, right?
+IT, computer science and ICT are the same thing, aren't they?

 Better yet, try to think about the three subjects in terms of cars.
 In this scenario, ICT would be the equivalent of driving a car, whilst IT and Computer Science would be more comparable to designing and building a car.
 Get it?